Dollywood Foundation: Scholarships and awards

 Having graduated from Sevier County High School in 1964, Dolly Parton launched The Dollywood Foundation in 1988 with the initial intention of raising scholarship funds for local high school students.
-The Dolly Parton Scholarship was first offered in August 2000.
-The scholarship would grant a total of $15,000 to four students.
-With further sponsorship, the scholarship was later offered to four additional high schools including Seymour, Pigeon Forge, and Gatlinburg-Pittman.
+The Foundation offers five scholarships to the county’s high school seniors to help further their education at any accredited university.
+The Dolly Parton Scholarship is a $15,000 scholarship awarded annually at each high school.
+The scholarships are for students who have a dream they wish to pursue and who can successfully communicate their plan and commitment to realize their dreams.

 When the Imagination Library reached its 100-million total book distribution mark, Dolly Parton announced she would be awarding a scholarship to a participant in the library’s program.
 In November 2016, Parton granted a $30,000 scholarship to a two-year-old girl, one of the library’s newest participants.
-The little girl was announced as the winner during the Pure & Simple tour stop in Pigeon Forge, Tennessee.
+The little girl was announced as the winner during the Pure & Simple Tour stop in Pigeon Forge, Tennessee.
 The money was placed in an account that will hold the money until the girl enrolls in college.
 The scholarship, after the 16-year wait, will amount to nearly $50,000.

 The Chasing Rainbows Award was created by the National Network of State Teachers of the Year (NNSTOY) in Parton's name.
 First presented to Dolly in 2002, the award is now given annually to a deserving teacher who has overcome hardship.
 The Imagination Library has since partnered with the NNSTOY.

 Results

 By 2006 the Dollywood Foundation’s Imagination Library had spread to 471 communities in 41 states.
-The overall rating of the organization was given 3 out of 4 stars by charity navigator.
+The overall rating of the organization was given 4 out of 4 stars by Charity Navigator.
 The foundation later spread to the United Kingdom, Republic of Ireland, Australia and Canada.
 The program helps about 1 million children each month.
 It is broken down into 6 groups that give recommendations on books depending on when the child was born.

+On April 30, 1988, at Dollywood, Dolly Parton launched the "Buddy Program", where 7th and 8th grade junior high school students in Sevier County picked one friend to sign a contract with agreeing that both pupils would help each other to stay in school and graduate high school.
+Upon graduation, each of them would receive $500.
+In the spring of 1992, the first class of graduating buddies each received their $500, with former Tennessee Governor and then U.S. Secretary of Education Lamar Alexander in attendance.
+In spring 1993, the second class of graduating buddies each received their $500, with then Tennessee Governor Ned McWherter in attendance.
+The Buddy Program caused the drop-out rate to go down to 6% and kick started her community into creating initiatives to keep kids in school.
 The foundation also gives out scholarships.
-On April, 30 1988, Dolly Parton launched the Buddy Program that required a student and one friend to sign a contract agreeing that both pupils must graduate and upon completion each of them would receive $500.
-The Buddy Program caused the drop-out rate to go down to 6% and kick started her community into creating initiatives to keep kids in school.
 Awards are made in the following areas: music, academics, and the environment.